Why obsess with site speed?

 WordPress Page Speed Check List

-Hosting is one of the most important elements of page speed optimization and WordPress performance.
-You don’t want to run your site on a shared hosting service.
-I use WPengine because they have optimized servers for WordPress and I don’t have to manage my own server.
-Select a hosting solution that is close to your target audience.
+Hosting is one of the most important elements of WordPress performance and page speed optimization.
+You don’t want to run your site on a shared hosting service, because your page speed will suffer.
+Shared hosting is usually cheap, slow and not optimized for WordPress.
+I use WP Engine, the premium managed WordPress-only hosting company because they run on advanced custom-built technology for WordPress.
+You just can’t set up that kind of awesomeness yourself for $29/mo.
+They offer amazing speed, great support, security, backup and CDN if needed.
+I never have to worry about my hosting, it’s taken care of.
+Remember to select a hosting solution that is close to your target audience.
 If you host in Japan and target California you will get much slower load time then if you hosted in California.
 Proximity to the web server has a huge impact on load time.

 Content Delivery Network (CDN)